Amesbury: Amenities

+Amesbury History Centre is the town museum.
+It was rebuilt in 2023.

 In popular culture

 Although Stonehenge falls within the parish of Amesbury, the town does not directly benefit from the monument's fame.
 However, Amesbury has appeared in the public eye on its own merits in the past.

 In 2002, the discovery of the richest Bronze Age burial site yet found in Britain was made at Amesbury.
 The remains of two men of apparently aristocratic rank were accompanied by over 100 objects including arrowheads, copper knives and the earliest worked gold in the country.
 The occupant of the more richly furnished grave has become known as the "Amesbury Archer".

 The town is linked to the Arthurian legend as it is popularly believed that Guinevere retired to the original convent at Amesbury after leaving Arthur.
 Legend holds that she is buried in the grounds of the former Abbey.

 From 3–5 May 1965, The Beatles stayed at The Antrobus Hotel during the filming of Help! on Salisbury Plain.
 The Antrobus Hotel and the former Plaza Cinema were both used as locations for the filming of a BBC Miss Marple mystery.

 The Salisbury Poisonings, a three-part dramatisation of the 2018 poisonings in Salisbury and Amesbury, was broadcast on BBC One in June 2020.